oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

     $ ./build-archive.sh

 The sample requires the Admin Host, Admin Port and Admin Name.
 It also requires the Managed Server port and the domain Debug Port.
-The ports will be EXPOSED through Docker The other arguments are persisted in the image to be used when running a container.
+The ports will be EXPOSED through Docker.
+The other arguments are persisted in the image to be used when running a container.
 If an attribute is not provided as a --build-arg on the build command, the following defaults are set.

 CUSTOM_ADMIN_NAME = admin-server